Request Free Consultation

 When evaluating a potential settlement for a car accident concussion, the potential long-term effects that may not be immediately apparent should play a role.
 Some important long-term considerations include:

 • Post-Concussion Syndrome: Some individuals experience symptoms that remain for weeks, months, or even years after the initial injury.
 This condition, known as post-concussion syndrome, significantly impacts an individual’s quality of life and may require ongoing medical care.
+When seeking compensation, it’s helpful to understand the average settlement for mild traumatic brain injury, as long-term symptoms like these often lead to higher settlement considerations.

 • Increased Risk of Future Concussions: Once you’ve had a concussion, you’re at higher risk for subsequent concussions, which can have cumulative effects.
 This increased vulnerability should be factored into your settlement considerations.